Difference between Wiki and Knowledge Base SoftwareEstimated Reading Time: 6 Minutes

 - Wiki software is based on the concept of open collaborative content where anyone can contribute and make changes to your content.
 On the other hand, Knowledge base software doesn’t allow anybody to make changes to the content present in KB.
 Only admin users (writers, editors, and super-users) are allowed to log in to the admin section to create new KB articles and make changes to the existing content.

 - Wiki software does not support the concept of user levels and workflow.
 Knowledge base software solution comes with a workflow system where an admin user can contribute to the KB based on his access rights or privileges.
 For example, a writer-level user can only add new articles, make changes to his own articles, attach files to his own articles, and all the new articles created by a writer are not published to the KB unless they are moderated/approved by either an Editor or Superuser.
 An Editor-level user has more privileges than a writer but less than a superuser.
-He can create new articles, make changes to existing articles, create/manage categories, delete articles (but cannot access the 'Trash box' for permanent deletion), create/manage glossary terms, etc. A superuser-level user (also called an administrator) has no restrictions.
+He can create new articles, make changes to existing articles, create/manage categories, delete articles (but cannot access the ’Trash box’ for permanent deletion), create/manage glossary terms, etc. A superuser (also referred to as an administrator) has no restrictions.
 He can do whatever he wants in the knowledge base.
-He has all rights of writer and editor plus the ability to create/manage users (both admin-users and KB-members), manage user-groups, manage global settings, view reports, and statistics, take backup, etc. You can try the online demo at https://www.phpkb.com/demo to access the admin section with different admin level accounts and see the access rights for each level of user.
+He has all rights of writer and editor levels plus the ability to create/manage users (both admin-users and KB-members), user-groups, control knowledge base settings, view reports, and statistics, take backup, etc. You can try the online demo to access the admin section with different admin level accounts and see the access rights for different user levels.

 - Knowledge base solution auto-suggests possible solutions (answers) from the knowledge base to the customers when they are typing their support query on the contact page.
 This way, you do not receive support requests for the answers already present in your knowledge base.
 Wiki software does not offer this functionality.